moby/moby/contrib/man/md/docker-build.md

 be used by **ADD** commands found within the Dockerfile.

-Warning, this will send a lot of data to the Docker daemon depending on the contents of the current directory. he build is run by the Docker daemon, not by the CLI, so the whole context must be transferred to the daemon.
+Warning, this will send a lot of data to the Docker daemon depending on the contents of the current directory.
+The build is run by the Docker daemon, not by the CLI, so the whole context must be transferred to the daemon.
 The Docker CLI reports "Uploading context" when the context is sent to the daemon.